volusion/element-documentation/how-to/style-a-block-with-aphrodite/README.md

 }
 ```

-### 4. Refencing your classes from within your components
+### 4. Referencing Your Classes from within Your Components

 To do this, you simply need to pass the `css` and `classes` props down to your component and follow same process as step 3.